 The distributional impact is clear: flat taxes are regressive in practice.
 A worker earning $35,000 in Illinois pays the same 4.95% rate as someone earning $500,000 — that’s $1,732 vs $24,750.
 Both rates are identical, but the burden falls much harder on the lower earner relative to their ability to pay.
 Graduated systems like California’s charge as little as 1% on the first $10,412, softening the blow for modest incomes.

 Some states have tried to split the difference.
 Arizona flattened its tax from graduated brackets to a single 2.5% rate in 2023, giving high earners a massive cut while modestly reducing rates for everyone else.
-Georgia moved to a 5.49% flat rate in 2024.
+Georgia moved to a 5.19% flat rate in 2024.
+Iowa switched from graduated brackets to a flat 3.8% in 2026.
+Ohio flattened to 2.75% in 2026.
 The trend toward flat taxes has accelerated, with supporters arguing simplicity and critics arguing regressivity.

 For your personal decision, the math is straightforward: if you earn under $60,000, graduated-tax states with low bottom brackets generally charge you less.
 If you earn over $120,000, flat-tax states almost always save you money — and the savings grow proportionally with income.
 Use our calculator to compare your exact tax burden across all 50 states and see which system works best for your salary.